tenchapmans/espanso_snippets/README.md

 # **espanso_snippets**

 place to store the espanso yml files I use.

-Some pulled from other git repos
+Some pulled from other git repos:

 https://github.com/Lissy93/espanso-config